OpenDSA/OpenDSA/RST/en/Blockchain/BitCoin.rst

 **Proof of Work Consumes Resources:** One consequence of the huge rise in value of Bitcoins is that it gives incentive for many to compete as miners.
-As a consequence, the cost to mine a Bitcoin block has risen in proportion (see "Target and Difficulty" below).
+As a consequence, the cost to mine a Bitcoin block has risen in proportion (see "Target and Difficulty").
 Thus, it is quite expensive now in terms of computational cost to mine a new block of transactions.
 Computational cost is directly proportional to energy cost.